Data Science Tools for Monetary Information and Conversions.

 - ‘Normalizing’ a currency, i.e., adjust for inflation and then convert to a base currency.

-- Relating ISO Alpha2/3 Country Codes, Currency Codes as well as a Region’s Name to one another.
+- Relating ISO Alpha2/3 Codes, Currency Codes and a region’s Natural Name.

 NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.